guilhermedcampos/event-management-server/README.md

 ## Installation

-To install and run the EMS server, follow these steps:
+To install and run the EMS, follow these steps:

 1. Clone the repository: